Land's End to John O'Groats on two wheels

 Free admission with parting donations for Brain Tumour Research.
 Booking advised.

 Campus Colour Dash 2017

-RAG’s Campus Colour Dash is back and it’s bigger and better than last year!
+Every year the student RAG team put on the Campus Colour Dash.
 Don your brightest whites and run this explosively colourful race whilst navigating our obstacle-filled course and dodging powder paints.
 All in aid of Brain Tumour Research.
 Come get messy!